shundhammer/qdirstat/README.md

 ## Current Development Status

+- 2015-12-06  Created tree model based on QAbstractItemModel.
+              Compiles, but dumps core so far.

 - 2015-12-05  Imported and ported directory tree data classes.
               Hammered through the compiler, but nothing usable so far.